eehitray/engg1340-pokemon/README.md

 ### Eehit Ray - 3035665122
 ### Dhruv Aggarwal - 3035663150

-Our version of **Pokémon** is a text-based game, where the user's goal is to become the regional Pokemon Champion.
+Our version of **Pokémon** is a text-based game, where the user's goal is to become the regional Pokémon Champion.
 The game is based on the famous anime/game Pokémon.
 The player begins the game with 3 pokémon, and travels through the map, battling other trainers, exploring the new world and fighting pokémon so as to train and level up his/her own Pokémon.
 He ultimtely battles out the region's champion for the coveted position of Pokémon Champion.